bretmullinix/python-for-beginners/t6-tdd/readme.md

        return ["employee1", "employee2"]
     ```

+   By adding the line `time.sleep(60)`, the code will pause for 60 seconds, or 1 minute before continuing to execute.

 1. Open the **list_all_employees.py** test file.

 1. Click in the **test_list_all_employees** method

 1. Right click and run the test.
-The test should take 60 seconds to complete.
+The test should take more than 60 seconds to complete.

     ![p6-tdd-list-all-employees-slow-running](../images/p6-tdd-list-all-employees-slow-running.png)